Why I Made This

 06 / IT'S YOURS NOW

 The Fishbowl is open source under an MIT license.
 The whole thing is on GitHub.
 You can clone it, run it with your own API key, modify it, build on it, whatever you want.
-I built it with Claude (the AI, not a person named Claude) using Claude Code, and the entire conversation history of building this thing is probably more interesting than the code itself.
+I built it with Claude using Claude Code with OpenAI's Codex for debugging at times.

-If you just want to try it, the hosted version is free.
+If you just want to try it, the hosted version is free up to a certain number of sessions per day.
 There's a daily limit because I'm paying for the API out of pocket, but it's enough to run a real session and see what it does.
+If you reallylike it, clone it yourself and have a blast.
+It'll run on multiple APIs & local Claude (I think).

 Built by Gavin Purcell, a human — and Claude, an AI